Mount Everest region Tibet

 The road from Shegar to Rongphu

 The Everest access road turns off the Friendship Hwy around 6km west of the Shegar checkpoint.
 It’s about a 100km drive and takes about 3 hours from Shegar.
-After passing the small village Chay, there is a winding drive up to Pang-la ( 5,120m).
-The views at Pang-la pass here are stupendous, featuring a huge sweep of the Himalaya range.
+After passing the small village of Chay, there is a winding drive up to Pang-la ( 5,120m).
+The views at Pang-la pass here are stupendous, featuring a huge sweep of the Himalayan range.
 Then the road descends past several photogenic villages into Dzaka Valley.
 Then bumps up again to Chodzom, from here the road turns south towards Rongphu.
 You will have the first views of Everest half an hour before you arrive at Rongphu.

 What to see in the Everest region